 Some Myths About STD & STI

-There is an abundance of information available on the internet about both STDs and STIs.
+As SFHIV/San Francisco Department of Public Health claims, there is an abundance of information available on the internet about both STDs and STIs.
 While the trusted sources share valuable information, some websites share data that is not backed by science.
 Here are the eight myths about STDs and STIs:

 STDs Are Visible

 It is a common misconception that you can look at your partner and tell if they have STD.
 Most of the time, there are no symptoms of STDs in a person while they can still be an active carrier of the disease.
 Only a trained doctor can examine and tell if any changes in the body are due to STD or STIs.

 STDs Can Only Occur In Young Adults

 STDs or STIs do not discriminate.
 They can happen to any person belonging to any age group relating to any sexual orientation.
 According to a study published by the Benjamin Rose Institute of Aging, the cases of STDs among the older generation are increasing rapidly.
 No matter what your age is, protected sex is the safest option to go for.